kammitama5/kammitama5.github.io/_posts/2021-9-17-Friday-September-17th.md

 <img src="/images/theweekofhacking21/leader2.png" width="200">

 - The vulnerabilities were super fun to find!
 Some entailed ciphers, which are sort of my favourite thing to crack (okay, maybe not "sort of").
+- I was silly and accidentally added the salted hash to a decoded password, which was funny when I realized my mistake!

 <img src="/images/theweekofhacking21/leader3.png" width="500">